sgraham/dyibicc/README.md

 I renamed it from chibicc to dyibicc to avoid confusion between the two.
 But the code still overwhelmingly follows Rui's model and style.

-Currently only supports Linux and Windows, and x64 only.
+Currently supports Linux, Windows, and Mac, but x64 only (OK on Mac aarch64 via Rosetta).

 Build and test on Linux with: